fluentcms/FluentCMS/src/Infrastructure/EventBus/FluentCMS.EventBus.InMemory/README.md

 - Use the in-memory event bus for development, testing, or single-instance production scenarios.
 - For distributed or multi-instance deployments, consider a persistent or message-queue-based event bus.
 - Register event subscribers with appropriate lifetimes (scoped, transient, or singleton as needed).
+- Use meaningful event and subscriber names for clarity and maintainability.
+- Handle exceptions in subscribers responsibly; avoid long-running or blocking operations in event handlers.

 ## Extending